adi2412/Parrot/README.md

 How do I use Parrot?
 ===

 Parrot is currently under development.
 You can still use it, but it lacks features and may contain bugs that has to be addressed properly.
-We encourage *you not* to use Parrot in a production environment ( available on the web, to users that is).
+We encourage *you not* to use Parrot in a production environment (available on the web, to users that is).
 Mean while you should definitely check out [this parrot](http://bit.ly/1jnMQ6S) if you like too!

 Installation
 ===

 The Installation is simple and fast, as promised.

 1. Start off by extracting the downloaded .zip folder to your web root.
+2. Download [Lory](https://github.com/GetParrot/Lory)(the default theme), extract it, and put its contents in the `themes/default` folder.
-Next you need to copy the ```system/config.sample.php``` files content and save it as *config.php*.
+3. Next you need to copy the `system/config.sample.php` files content and save it as `config.php`.
 2. Open the config.php file and fill the details needed, database configuration, base url and base path.
-Save!
+Be sure to save it.

-3. Make sure the system/etc directory is writable by the web server **(chmod 777)**
+3. Make sure the system/etc directory is writable by the web server **(chmod 777)**.
+4. Open Parrot's URL in your browser and enjoy the world's best discussion platform!

+The install process will be much more simple in the future, but right now it needs to remain this way to keep us developers sane.

 ## Requirements